AdrianID/TodoApp-Laravel/README.md

 ## 📋 About The Project

-A modern and intuitive Todo application built with Laravel 10 and Tailwind CSS.
+A modern and intuitive Todo application built with Laravel 10 and Bootstrap CSS.
 This application helps users manage their daily tasks with features like task creation, editing, completion tracking, and deletion.

 ### Features
 - ✨ Create new tasks